astrohart/xyLOGIX.Validators.VS2019/xyLOGIX.Validators/README.md

 ##### Summary

 Looks up a localized string similar to The 'webAddress' parameter was passed a blank value as its argument.
-This is not valid, as the 'webAddress' is a required value.
+This not valid, as the 'webAddress' is a required value.
 Stopping..

 <a name='P-xyLOGIX-Validators-Properties-Resources-ResourceManager'></a>
 ### ResourceManager `property`